Adaptive multilevel subset simulation with selective refinement: Complexity Analysis

 As in the classical subset simulation, we estimate the failure sets such that

 which guarantees that the relative variance of the multilevel estimator is bounded by $\text{TOL}^2$.

-{We finish by stating and proving the main theoretical result of the paper on the complexity of the proposed adaptive multilevel subset simulation method, with and without selective refinement, under similar assumptions made for the single-level complexity result in Theorem \ref{thm:complexity_sus}.} {Recall that we have set $K=L$ and $\ell = \ell_j=j$ for $j = 1,\dots,K$.} \begin{theorem} Suppose that \begin{enumerate} \item Assumption~\ref{ass:error_estimate1} is satisfied for some $q \ge 0$ and $\gamma \in (0,1)$ and \eqref{eq:subset_ratio} holds, \item the level thresholds $y_\ell$ are defined as in Lemma~\ref{lem:subset}, \item there exists a constant $\phi < \infty$ such that $\phi_{\ell}\le \phi$ in \eqref{eq:var_bound_mlsus}, for all $\ell=1,\ldots,L$. \end{enumerate} Then, for any $\text{TOL}>0$ the maximum discretisation level $L$ and the numbers of samples $\{N_\ell\}$ can be chosen such that
+{We finish by stating and proving the main theoretical result of the paper on the complexity of the proposed adaptive multilevel subset simulation method, with and without selective refinement, under similar assumptions made for the single-level complexity result in Theorem~\ref{thm:complexity_sus}.} {Recall that for simplicity we have set $K=L$ and $\ell = \ell_j=j$ for $j = 1,\dots,K$.} \begin{theorem} Suppose that \begin{enumerate} \item Assumption~\ref{ass:error_estimate1} is satisfied for some $q \ge 0$ and $\gamma \in (0,1)$ and that \eqref{eq:subset_ratio} holds, \item the level thresholds $y_\ell$ are defined as in Lemma~\ref{lem:subset}, and \item there exists a constant $\phi < \infty$ such that $\phi_{\ell}\le \phi$ in \eqref{eq:var_bound_mlsus}, for all $\ell=1,\ldots,L$. \end{enumerate} Then, for any $\text{TOL}>0$, the maximum discretisation level $L$ and the numbers $\{N_\ell\}$ of samples on each level can be chosen such that

 with a cost that is bounded by

 for some constant $c_7>0$.
 Here, $s=1$ if the estimators $\widehat P_{\ell}$, $\ell=1,\ldots,L$, are uncorrelated and $s=2$ if they are fully correlated.